-Students digitally link-up with fresh produce supplier to grow sustainability know-how
+Students connect with fresh produce suppliers to grow sustainability knowledge

 Read time: approx 2 mins